badRyuk/GenBot/README.md

 Feel free to contribute to the repoistry by forking the repoistry and creating a pull request!
 If you have any issues open an issue!

+# Updates/TODO
+ > Next Update will be taking place very soon.
+If you have or want any good features to be added create new issue!
+ - [ ] - Using a better command handler
+ - [ ] - Add alias for all commands
+ - [ ] - Add Slowmode for all commands
+ - [ ] - Add a Help command
+ - [ ] - Add usage info and help for all commands
+ - [ ] - Use bot mention as secondary prefix
+ - [ ] - Add easier/better way of using emojis for the bot
 # Other
 - For Server ID's, Channel ID's you need to turn on Developer Mode.
 If you don't know how to turn out Google It
 - For Emoji ID's > type ``\:EMOJI:`` which gives you ``<EMOJI_NAME:EMOJI_ID>`` as the result.
 The animated emoji id's can be obtained in the same way howeve, the result will be ``<a:EMOJI_NAME:EMOJI_ID>``